She was alone. Not only there was nobody around, there

 What, now?

 Nothing, nothing.
 It’s good to have faith, i guess.
-You know, i am, myself, a believer.

 He succeeded in making Laika suspicious.
-Why wouldn’t it be ok?
+Why wouldn’t

 I never said it wouldn’t.